 A topical surface treatment is placed on gravel roads that have lower volumes of traffic.
 The topical method is faster than the soil stabilizer method, however, the liquid dust suppressant only penetrates approximately ¼ inch below the gravel surface.

-Douglas County is currently testing a topical product called Durablend as manufactured by Envirotech Services, Inc. who states that this proprietary product contains magnesium chloride with polymers that has been formulated to reduce the amount of magnesium chloride that leaches into the environment and that can affect the health of roadside vegetation.
+Douglas County is currently using a topical product called Durablend as manufactured by Envirotech Services, Inc. who states that this proprietary product contains magnesium chloride with polymers that has been formulated to reduce the amount of magnesium chloride that leaches into the environment.
 Douglas County is currently conducting chloride testing on roadside vegetation to determine the product effectiveness.